Ooohu/Cross-section-calculator/README.md

 # Cross-section-calculator
 Calculate cross-section of a cosmic string

-Adjusr the wave function and configuration section for different experiments.
+Adjust the wave function and configuration section for different experiments.

+Executable is a shortcut for the Mac system.
+.